Skip to main content

 Roles for bucket access policies

-Roles can be used in bucket access policies to specify a set of permissions for a user or group of users.
-Roles are defined in the Principal field of the policy.
-The following table describes the fields used to define roles in a bucket access policy.
+You can use roles in bucket access policies to specify a set of permissions for a user or group of users.
+This lets you grant permissions to identities defined outside of CoreWeave (for example, through SAML) as well as to CoreWeave Cloud Console users.
+Define roles in the Principal field of the policy.
+The following table describes the fields that define roles in a bucket access policy.

 ValueDescription

 principal-providerSpecifies where the principal came from.
-For example, the principal-provider for a SAML integration would be saml.
-Similarly, It would be coreweave for a user inside of CoreWeave’s cloud.
+For example, the principal-provider for a SAML integration is saml.
+Similarly, it’s coreweave for a user inside CoreWeave’s cloud.
 You can also use this field to specify a role targeting principals who have credentials for specific roles.

-principal-nameUsed to identify the actual actor from the specified provider.
-For example, if the principal-provider is saml, then that name would be what is present in the PrincipalName attribute in the SAML assertion.
-For Cloud Console users, this value is the user’s UID, which is found in that user’s Settings in Cloud Console.
+principal-nameIdentifies the actual actor from the specified provider.
+For example, if the principal-provider is saml, then that name is the value of the PrincipalName attribute in the SAML assertion.
+For Cloud Console users, this value is the user’s UID, which appears in that user’s Settings in Cloud Console.

 Additional resources